-A Chief Marketing Officer does not get budget without the approval of the Chief Finance Officer, and if the budget includes investment in the CRM, the Chief Information Officer is involved.
+A Chief Marketing Officer does not get a budget without the approval of the Chief Finance Officer, and if the budget includes investment in the CRM, the Chief Information Officer is involved.

 Decisions at C-level are big decisions; they require collective approval.
 C-levels seldom make decisions on their own – often asking for feedback from peers and research from subordinates.

-Working Bottom: Up enables you to connect with other relevant departments, and get the influencers on-board with your proposition.
+Working Bottom: Up enables you to connect with other relevant departments, and get the influencers on board with your proposition.

 5. It’s not an ego trip; it’s an elevator ride

 Good sales executives have big egos; they need it for a tough job that can include a lot of rejection.
 Ask them if they can get a meeting with a C-level exec at a major Plc and they will say “Yes”.
-It can become a matter of pride to just pick the phone and dial C-level directly, to prove how well-connected they have become.
+It can become a matter of pride to just pick up the phone and dial C-level directly, to prove how well-connected they have become.